ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 .. note::

   Legacy mode is not recommended because a new Vault server and proxy server will be downloaded, set up, configured, and/or uninstalled, for every *target*.
-Traditionally, we've only had one target, and so it was a good way to go, but that's no longer going to be the case.
-This will make it slower and slower as you'll incur the overhead on every target, in every run.
+Historically, we only had one target, and so it was a good way to go, but that's no longer true.
+This will make it slower and slower as more targets are added because you will incur the overhead on every target, in every run.

-  Skip to :ref:`ansible_collections.community.hashi_vault.docsite.contributor_guide.localenv_docker` for a method that's nearly as easy as legacy mode, and far more efficient (docker-compose).
+  Skip to :ref:`ansible_collections.community.hashi_vault.docsite.contributor_guide.localenv_docker` for a method that is nearly as easy as legacy mode, and far more efficient (docker-compose).

 Legacy mode
 ^^^^^^^^^^^